 A mount can be synced from a source engine to a target engine using Sync APIs.
 Syncing a file connector using a mount also syncs the related mounts.
 The following mount information fields are synced:

 In case of CIFS mounts, the password is not synced.
 In order to set the password in the target engine, update the mount's options and ensure to include the password in the options.

 Recommended Mount Server Configuration¶

 - For NFS, the access to a file is controlled based on the UID and GID.
-In order to give read & write permission to the masking engine on the share path, the path should be shared with following options:
+In order to give read & write permission to the Masking Engine on the share path, the path should be shared with the following options:

 <mount path> <masking engine ip>(rw,all_squash,anonuid=<uid>,anongid=<gid>) # uid and gid is of the owner of the shared path on the server